b05902132/EventMap/README.md

 and connect to `https://localhost:8000/admin`

 ## TIPS:
-Ignore files not in event_map directory.
+Ignore files not in event\_map directory.

 Whenever an HTTP response is sent to server, the server runs a python function according to configuration in urls.py.

-If you need to run some code but don't want to run an HTTP server, use `./manage.py shell`
+If you need to run some code without firing the server, use `./manage.py shell`

 Each model represents relation between a Python object and a database table.
 For example: